-Under the Depression Helmet
+The Helmet That ‘Resets’ Your Brain

 The medical model of depression tends to offer treatments that imply they can fix emotions that may actually be related to a need to feel valued and secure.
 Addressing these and other basic imperatives—to sleep and eat well, and be physically active and socially connected—is the first priority for treating and preventing most illnesses, mental and otherwise.
 This emphasis can be lost when an expensive magnetic helmet that promises to make the feelings somehow simply go away is seen as anything other than a last resort.

 Zartier went through TMS herself, and told me she was able to stop taking antidepressants shortly after.
 She now runs a Facebook support group for TMS patients, in which Hushaw is also active.
-Zartier says the shared experience of having gone through this process fosters a sense of community.
+Zartier said the shared experience of having gone through this process fosters a sense of community.
 It’s also a tool for recruiting prospective patients.
-Zartier says the $12,000 cost can be well worth it.
+Zartier said the $12,000 cost can be well worth it.
 She tells people it’s like “going to the gym, but for your brain.”

 That community is growing.
 “It keeps climbing faster, especially in the last four months.
-The word is finally getting out there,” Zartier says, which she believes is partly because Neurostar is now running television commercials.
-And she’s seeing ever more parents in the concerned Facebook community bringing in children.
+The word is finally getting out there,” Zartier told me, which she believes is partly because NeuroStar is now running television commercials.
+And she’s seeing more and more parents in the concerned Facebook community bringing in children.

-“I had a 10th grader who was suicidal, and I saw the pain in her eyes,” she says.
+“I had a 10th grader who was suicidal, and I saw the pain in her eyes,” she said.
 “The younger you are, the more the brain can be affected—their brains seem to want to change.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.